surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Character** controls the amount of high-frequency content present in most of Surge's oscillator algorithms.
-The possible choices are Warm, Neutral and Bright.
+Available choices are Warm, Neutral and Bright.

 **Global Volume** controls the last gain stage before the output.
 The